chanqoDev/3DPortfolio/README.md

-To install and configure Tailwind CSS for your project, follow these steps:
+To install and configure Tailwind CSS using vite for your project, follow these steps:

 [DOC](https://tailwindcss.com/)